-To visit the Resource, an investigator should first contact the Resource Director or Resource Administrative Contact to discuss the reason for the intended visit, determine suitable dates for the visit, and to provide the names, nationalities, research affiliation/institution of all persons in the visiting party.
-As the Resource is located within Lawrence Livermore National Laboratory (LLNL), a national laboratory with controlled access, all visitors must obtain approval to enter the main site.
+To visit the User Resource, an investigator should first contact the User Resource Director or Administrative Contact to discuss the reason for the intended visit, determine suitable dates for the visit, and to provide the names, nationalities, research affiliation/institution of all persons in the visiting party.
+As the User Resource is located within Lawrence Livermore National Laboratory (LLNL), a national laboratory with controlled access, all visitors must obtain approval to enter the main site.
 For U.S. citizens, the approval process can usually be obtained within 24 hours of providing the relevant information.
 For non-U.S. citizens, the visitor approval process can take up to eight weeks.
-When visiting the Resource, all visitors must check into the Westgate Badge Office to pick up badges before entering LLNL’s main site.
+When visiting, all visitors must check into the Westgate Badge Office to pick up badges before entering LLNL’s main site.
 Investigators must bring suitable identification to the Badge Office to be granted admission to the site.
-For U.S. ctizens, a valid U.S. drivers license or other form of official photo identification is sufficient, and for foreign nationals, a Permanent Resident Card or a valid passport with all required accompanying documentation (e.g., visa) is necessary.
+For U.S. citizens, a valid U.S. driver's license or other form of official photo identification is sufficient, and for foreign nationals, a Permanent Resident Card or a valid passport with all required accompanying documentation (e.g., visa) is necessary.

 Lawrence Livermore National Laboratory is located in the city of Livermore, California, a community in the Tri-Valley area of the San Francisco Bay area, about 50 miles east of San Francisco.
 There are three major airports within about 50 miles of LLNL: Oakland, San Francisco, and San Jose.
 LLNL is most readily reached from these airports by automobile.
 Driving directions to LLNL can be obtained from the Resource Administrative Contact, Nanette Sorensen, or from the LLNL website.